homelab-alpha/docs/content/docs/docker/compose-information/netdata.info.md

 ---
 title: "netdata.info"
 description:
-  "Deploy a Netdata instance for infrastructure monitoring and troubleshooting.
+  "Deploy Netdata instance for infrastructure monitoring and troubleshooting.
 It details the configuration of a custom Docker network and the Netdata service, ensuring effective and secure monitoring."
 url: "docker/compose-info/netdata"
 aliases: ""
 icon: "code"